SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 I take a moment to think about it.

 "She would think very highly of you.
 She would applaud the amount of work you do for your friends.
-She also thinks you are beautiful."
+She also thinks you are beautiful, and she loves your parties."

 I feel my cheeks heating up again.